-17/ Please do not ask the instructor for final grades (or final exam grades).
+16/ Please do not ask the instructor for final grades (or final exam grades).
 These must be released by the Registrar's Office first.

-18/ I will give students basic references (for jobs, student exchange programs etc.) if their grade is above 75% in a class in which I have taught them (final grade).
-For all postgraduate references (law school, grad school, teachers' college etc.) and scholarships, students must have completed at least 2 courses (half or full) with me beyond 1020E and have a grade of 80% or better (as an average in the courses).
-If students took 1020E with me, they may or may not factor the grade in this class into their average, but they will need 2 more classes (half or full).
+17/ I will give students basic references (for jobs, student exchange programs etc.) if their grade is above 75% in a class in which I have taught them (final grade).
+For all post-graduate references (law school, grad school, teachers' college etc.) and scholarships, students must have completed at least 3 courses (half or full) with me beyond 1020E and have a grade of 80% or better (as an average in the courses).
+If students took 1020E with me, they may or may not factor the grade in this class into their average, but they will need 3 more classes (half or full).
 However, good character is an important consideration for promotion as well.
 I do not promote opportunists (eg. those who ask for higher grades without merit) or those with 'entitlement' attitudes.
 Make sure you give me at least 3 weeks notice for any deadlines and always give me all forms and postage.
 I will do a maximum of 4 paper/online references for a student in a term.

-FIRST TERM POL.SCI.
+POL.SCI.
 1020E ESSAY

-Length: 6-8 pages double-spaced
+Length: 12-16 pages double-spaced

-Due date: Tuesday, November 1/17 (hand in it in during class)
+Due date: Monday, February 10/20 (hand in it at start of class)